 The result will be a skilled Alaskan workforce – developed with industry driven training – and employers with a competitive edge.

 What is a Registered Apprenticeship?

-Registered Apprenticeship is one of the oldest and most portable industry credentials, which makes you eligible to work anywhere you can land a job for which you qualify
+Registered Apprenticeship is one of the oldest and most portable industry credentials.
+It makes you eligible to work anywhere you can land a job for which you qualify.

 How does Apprenticeship work for me?

 The first step is to look at which apprenticeable occupations are available in Alaska.
 Then:

 - Think about what you want in a career – and what you don’t want;